 - In 1897, Dr. Lecher maintained a 12-hour filibuster in the Austro-Hungarian House, which Mark Twain called "the longest flow of unbroken talk that ever came out of one mouth since the world began."
 Similarly to the Davis example above, Lecher was confined to speaking to the subject — which he did, without notes.

 - Shorter example, but awesome in its own way: When the scenery for that night's performance of Ruddigore hadn't quite been finished in time for curtain-up, Festival Director Ian Smith stepped out in front of the curtain and regaled the audience with random anecdotes and factoids until a hand came out and pulled him in.
-The show eventually started something like 30-45 mins late, and (in this troper's personal opinion) was well worth the wait.
+The show eventually started something like 30-45 mins late.

 - Not a particularly long speech, but probably the most important speech in his career was delivered by Joschka Fischer (then German foreign minister) at the 1999 special party conference of the German Green Party.
 A bit of context: His party had just entered a federal government for the first time in history not a year prior.
 The Greens had started out as an incredibly pacifist party in a country that was at the time adverse to war under any circumstances.
 Fischer (as can be seen in the video) had been hit by a bag of red paint by a protestor, which ruptured his eardrums and had to defend the decision of his government to get involved in the 1999 Kosovo war.
 The party conference had to actually be conducted under police protection.